isomerpages/moe-zhonghuasec/_about-us/Our Stakeholders/Parent Support Group.md

 </figure>

 #### **Vision**
-School and parents work in partnership to support our students’ learning and well-being
+School and parents working in partnership to support our students’ learning and well-being.

 #### **Objectives**
 * To provide a supportive network for parents